Key insights at a glance

 Automatic Renewal

 Some insurance policies are automatically renewed at the end of the term unless the policyholder or insurer provides notice of non-renewal.
 You’ll receive prior communication from the insurer about the renewal terms, premium adjustments, and any changes in coverage.
+Most personal auto and homeowners policies use automatic renewal.

 Manual Renewal

 Other policies require you to take action to renew.
 You might need to submit updated information, confirm your coverage preferences, or pay the renewal premium within a specified timeline.
+Commercial policies and some specialty coverages often require manual renewal.

 The renewal process varies by insurer and policy type but generally includes: